-As president of the Palm Beach Currumbin State High School P&C Committee, I am proud to support the new Student Code of Conduct.
+As President of the Palm Beach Currumbin State High School P&C Committee, I am proud to support the revised Student Code of Conduct for 2024-27.

 We encourage all parents to familiarise themselves with the Palm Beach Currumbin State High School Student Code of Conduct, and to take time to talk with their children about the expectations and discuss any support they may need.